 The skin around the blowhole senses changes in pressure.
 This allows them to open when in the air and not underwater.

 The hearing of a cetacean has adapted from hearing in the air to hearing in water and air.
-As water is denser than air, sound moves about five times as fast in water as it does in air.
-The difference in density between the water and air makes it more difficult for sound waves to pass between the two.
+As water is denser than air, sound moves about five times faster in water than in air.
+The difference in density between the water and atmosphere makes it more difficult for sound waves to pass.

-There is an acoustic impedance mismatch between air and water, which is why an air-filled ear is not good underwater.
+There is an acoustic impedance mismatch between air and water, so an air-filled ear is not good underwater.

-Cetaceans do not have external ears, which is due to the streamlined shape and their need for laminar flow through the water.
+Cetaceans do not have external ears due to their streamlined shape and need for laminar flow through the water.

 Although the ears are not external, they do have ears.
-They can be seen as a small hole behind the eyes.
+They can be seen as small holes behind the eyes.
 Some species have tiny ear holes just a couple of millimeters wide.

-Some scientists believe that hearing does not work in the same way as our ears and doesn’t occur through the ear canal.
-Some species of dolphins are believed to have closed ear channels.
+Some scientists believe that hearing does not work the same way as our ears and doesn’t occur through the ear canal.
+Some species of dolphins are considered to have closed ear channels.
 With these species, they believe that sounds are transmitted through bone conduction or tissue conduction.

 Bone conduction works by the bones of the skull or teeth, transmitting sounds to the inner ear.
-Tissue conduction allows sound to filter through deposits of fat from the lower jaw to the inner ear.
+Tissue conduction allows sound to filter through fat deposits from the lower jaw to the inner ear.

-In some toothed whales, there is a thin bone found in the fatty deposits, which scientists believe may help to conduct sound to the inner ear.
+In some toothed whales, a thin bone is found in the fatty deposits, which scientists believe may help conduct sound to the inner ear.

 Taste And Smell

-Taste and smell are less distinguishable underwater than it is on land.
-Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water taken into the mouth.
+Taste and smell are less different underwater than it is on land.
+Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water and taken into the mouth.

-Whereas tasting can still take place underwater as it needs the chemical substances to be dissolved in water, the smell takes place in the air.
+Whereas tasting can still occur underwater as it needs the chemical substances to be dissolved in water, the smell takes place in the air.
 However, marine mammals can still smell underwater.

-Whales, dolphins, and other marine mammals can smell both predators and prey, and this is done at a distance.
+Whales, dolphins, and other marine mammals can smell both predators and prey, which is done at a distance.
 Taste gives the marine mammals information once the object is close to or in the mouth.

-Many marine mammals use chemoreception (chemical sensing) to find food, as water is a good carrier for dissolved materials.
+Many marine mammals use chemoreception (chemical sensing) to find food, as water is a suitable carrier for dissolved materials.

 Whales can smell underwater and in the air but are not particularly efficient.
 Whales have their nostrils (blowholes) on top of their head, and it is thought that through evolution, there must have been many changes to how their noses work.

-With their nostrils positioned to allow them to survive, it seems that the number of olfactory receptors decreased.
+With their nostrils positioned to allow them to survive, the number of olfactory receptors decreased.
 Toothed whales have fewer olfactory receptors than baleen whales.